bc-python-tool/orpyste/README.md

 How to write files readable by `orpyste` ?
 ==========================================

-The specification of the files readeable by `orpyste` is named `peuf`.
-So the two questions become : *"What is a well formatted `peuf` file ?"*.
+The specification of the files readable by `orpyste` is named `peuf`.
+So the question becomes : *"What is a well formatted `peuf` file ?"*.
 To answer this, let's look at the following example.

 ```